Follow these simple steps for a most delicious, succulent roast turkey every time!

 Washing the turkey

 Do NOT wash the bird before cooking.
 According to the USDA, rinsing the turkey will not get rid of bacteria, and can contaminate the sink and surrounding areas.
-Instead, cook the bird to the correct temperature.

-To brine, salt or not
+Brine, salt or not

-I don’t bother brining or salting the turkey before cooking.
 According to Kenji from Serious Eats, brining the bird gives a watered-down flavour, and although salting protects against over cooking, this is superfluous when you are using a good quality cooking thermometer such as the Thermapen (see below).

-Instead, buy a good quality farm reared turkey which is both flavoursome and succulent, and use a digital thermometer like the Thermapen (affiliate link), to check the internal temperature of the meat and ensure that it cooks to perfection.
+Instead buy a good quality farm reared turkey which is both flavoursome and succulent and use a digital thermometer like the Thermapen (affiliate link), to check the internal temperature of the meat and ensure that it cooks to perfection.

 Stuffing

-If you are serving turkey with stuffing, roast it separately, so the turkey cooks evenly and the meat doesn’t become too dry.
+If you are serving turkey with stuffing, roast it separately so the turkey cooks evenly and the meat doesn’t become too dry.

 To truss or not